 As we talked about in our previous post, you shouldn’t maximize impressions, you should maximize clicks.
 Any ad that is shown that is not clicked actually loses value for you.
 The publishers with the highest clickthrough rates (3-5%) and highest CPMs ($3-6) all have one thing in common: they use the same banner unit as the user traverses the app.
 Users typically fly through your menus.
 Trying to load a new ad for each page means that the user will move on before the ad has been loaded.
 If instead the same ad view is used, it will be displayed for the maximum time on screen so that the user will be more inclined to click the ad.

-Here’s an example from Com2Us in one of their games, Slice It! .
-Notice how the same banner unit is displayed while the user navigates the app.
-Because of this placement, they have a very high clickthrough rate since the ads are not cycled too often.
-Also, if the page is scrollable, make sure the banner ad is always shown.
+If the same banner unit is displayed while the user navigates the app, the ads are not cycled too often.
+As a result, they'll have a very high clickthrough rate.
+If the page is scrollable, make sure the banner ad is always shown.
 If a banner is off the screen, the user can’t click it and the impression is wasted.

 2. Work around the user’s core task